JamesPhillipsUK/JamesPhillipsUK.github.io/README.md

 ## About

 This is the code for my GitHub Pages Site.
-Why are you bothering to look at all this boring code?
-All of the fun stuff's at [JamesPhillipsUK.github.io](https://JamesPhillipsUK.github.io "James Phillips on GitHub")!
+Why look at all this code?
+The fun stuff's at [JamesPhillipsUK.github.io](https://JamesPhillipsUK.github.io "James Phillips on GitHub")!

-## Design

-[JamesPhillipsUK.github.io](https://JamesPhillipsUK.github.io "James Phillips on GitHub") was originally built using [SimpLay](https://github.com/JamesPhillipsUK/SimpLay "SimpLay on GitHub").
-It is now a completely separate project, with a custom Bootstrap template.

----

 ## Release Details